St. James Court Art Show

 Being held in the neighborhood Old Louisville has a particular significance because the St James Art show was founded in order to produce revenue and sustain the surrounding area.
 Old Louisville at the time the St James Art Show was created was in a financial decline; however, today it is known as one of the most popular areas of Louisville.
 Old Louisville became a historic district in 1975, and also has the United States largest collection of Victorian style homes.
-This unique atmosphere creates the perfect location for the St James Art Show, as the art show is almost exclusively outdoors, and people enjoy walking around the neighborhood.
+The art show is almost exclusively outdoors.

 The 2020 show went virtual due to the COVID-19 pandemic, but the 2021 show resumed in person.